twrecked/hass-aarlo/README.md

 #### What pieces need doing

-- _integration creation_; you can go through the motions but it won't set up the account yet, upgrade only for now
+- _integration creation_; you can create new integrations but you will need to reconfigure them to get all the sensors working
-- _reload/reconfigure_; you can change settings but the changes will need you to restart
+- _reload/reconfigure_; works, but I need to deal with orphans when devices are turned off
 - _unique ids_; create better one for new integrations
+- _config_; maybe work out which config pieces are really needed

 #### What if it goes wrong?